juandpinto/thesis-manuscript/source/13_results.md

 ### Functional challenges

-A quick scan of the CHVL reveals some notable items.
+A quick scan of the FDOSH reveals some notable items.
 Some of these are mere quirks of the automatic parser, while others are the result of ambiguities.

 For example, the very first lemma on the list is a bit unexpected. "הוא" is certainly not the most common lemma in Modern Hebrew.
 A quick look at some of the files in the corpus, however, reveals that all pronouns are grouped under this lemma.
 That is, אתה (you), היא (she), and אנחנו (we), just to name a few, are parsed as belonging to the lemma "הוא."
 Considering how common pronouns are in the majority of spoken dialogue (in many languages), its place at the top of the list ceases to be a surprise.<!-- source (Nation) -->

 Another thing to note is that verbs are all listed in their traditional third-masculine-singular past conjugation.
 The first verb on the list is "היה"—a lemma referring to all forms of the verb להיות, including the infinitive.
 The same is true of "ידע" (item 19) and "דיבר" (item 60).

-Many of the most common lemmas on the CHVL are prepositions.
+Many of the most common lemmas on the FDOSH are prepositions.
 Note that even inseparable prepositions, such as -ה and -ב are considered independent lemmas by the parser, and are listed respectively as the lemmas "ה" and "ב".

 Other issues, however, are more difficult to explain.

 #### Textual ambiguity of Hebrew orthography

-The flexible spelling conventions of Hebrew are at the root of many of the problems with the CHVL.
+The flexible spelling conventions of Hebrew are at the root of many of the problems with the FDOSH.
 For example, דִּבֵּר *he spoke* can be written as either דיבר ("full spelling") or דבר ("defective spelling").
 There is also a noun, דָּבָר *thing*, that looks identical to the verb's defective spelling (דבר).
 Though the difference is usually clear from context, the automatic parser has some difficulty with this orthographic ambiguity.

 The lemma "דבר" (item 27) includes instances of both the verb and the noun, which are completely unrelated.
 A simple search through the corpus reveals multiple examples of the noun דבר tagged with `lemma="דבר"`: